Switzerland country brief

 Bilateral agreements and official dialogue

-Australia and Switzerland have a number of bilateral agreements including on: Double Taxation; Defence and Supply; Nuclear Safeguards (covering the import of Australian uranium for peaceful purposes); Extradition; Mutual Assistance on cooperation on law enforcement agencies; a Memorandum of Understanding (MOU) on exchanges on health regulations; and an MOU on Exchange of Trainees.
+Australia and Switzerland have a number of bilateral agreements including on: Double Taxation; Defence and Supply; Nuclear Safeguards (covering the import of Australian uranium for peaceful purposes); Extradition; Mutual Assistance on cooperation on law enforcement agencies; a Memorandum of Understanding (MOU) on exchanges on health regulations; an MOU on Exchange of Trainees; and an MOU between the Swiss Federal Department of Economic Affairs, Education and Research and Australia's Department of Industry on cooperation in the fields of science, research and innovation.

 In 2006, Australia and Switzerland signed a bilateral social security agreement to give improved social security protection to people who have lived and/or worked in both countries.
 The social security agreement also exempts Australian employers from the need to provide Swiss social security support for Australian employees sent temporarily to work in Switzerland, provided the employee remains covered in Australia by compulsory superannuation arrangements.
 Further information is available on the Australian Taxation Office website.
 In 2008, Australia and Switzerland signed an air services agreement.
 Texts of bilateral agreements are available from the AUSTLII website.

-Australia continues to look for opportunities to broaden and deepen the relationship, including through an ongoing senior officials talks on foreign policy and economic issues and an annual financial dialogue.
+Australia continues to look for opportunities to broaden and deepen the relationship, including through ongoing senior officials talks on foreign policy and economic issues and an annual financial dialogue.
 The most recent senior officials talks were held in Berne in March 2013.
 The (Berlin-based) Australian Ambassador regularly visits Bern and other Swiss cities.

 Bilateral trade and investment relationship

 Trade and investment

 In 2012, merchandise trade between Australia and Switzerland was worth A$3.6 billion.
 Total merchandise exports were A$681 million and total merchandise imports A$2.89 billion.
 The major Australian export to Switzerland was jewellery, followed by gold, meat (excluding beef) and pharmaceutical products.
 Major Australian imports were medicaments, gold and watches and clocks.

 Two-way services trade amounted to around A$1.8 billion in 2012.
 Australia's services exports amounted to A$656 million and imports from Switzerland to A$1.16 billion.
 Australia's major services exports included transportation and personal travel.
-In 2012-13, 46,000 Swiss tourists visited Australia and 873 Swiss students were enrolled in Australian educational institutions in 2013.
+In 2012-13, 43,000 Swiss visited Australia and 873 Swiss students were enrolled in Australian educational institutions in 2013.